Sunday, 27 June 2010

 The Dawn Has A Lot To Offer

-There is always a beginning.
+There is always a beginning

 The painting begins ...

-In my dreams there are colossal, intricate gates constructed like the inside of a watch.
-A mechanism.
-I wait with my camera for the moment the light shines through the gates igniting the mechanism, setting it in motion.
-I'm looking up at this awesome spectacle.
-I must capture the shape of the light in my lens as it spills through.
+In my dreams, there are colossal, intricate gates, constructed like the inner workings of a watch—a vast mechanism.
+I stand waiting with my camera, poised for the moment when light streams through the gates, igniting the mechanism and setting it into motion.

 Draw a line under it ...